October 2025

 - As a scheme matures, more water is needed to maintain the reservoir pressure to sustain hydrocarbon production.

-Using nonsaline water for EOR instead of alternative water can be a practical choice when abundant nonsaline water sources nearby can sustain the operation with little risk to the local environment.
+Using nonsaline water for EOR instead of other alternative water can be a practical choice when abundant nonsaline water sources nearby can sustain the operation with little risk to the local environment.

 Companies have made efforts to use less nonsaline water across all ages of EOR schemes.